mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 1. [Create](#step-1-create-your-plan) a data plan that defines your expectations for incoming data.
 You can choose one of four different ways to create your plan:

-   * **If this is your first time experimenting with data plans** and you are unfamiliar with your data structure, start with a template to explore the basics of data points (events and attributes) and data validation.
+   * **If this is your first time experimenting with data plans**, and you are unfamiliar with your data structure, start with a template to explore the basics of data points (events and attributes) and data validation.
    * **If you don't have any data in mParticle yet, but understand your data structure** and are ready to implement your first data plan, use [Data Plan Builder](#more-about-data-plan-builder-and-templates).
 This tool is a Google Sheet that provides step-by-step guidance to create a data plan and convert it into JSON in order to upload it to mParticle.
 Data Plan Builder uses either a generic template or an industry-specific template.
    * **If you already have data in mParticle**, import data from the mParticle Catalog, or from another data plan or a JSON file.
    * **Want to start from scratch?** You can start with a completely empty plan and import your data later.